 What are the Best Handheld/Travel Garment Steamers?

-This type doesn’t have a tube, like the standing garment steamer, hence it releases steam directly via the nozzle.
+Handheld/travel steamers doesn’t have a tube, unlike the standing garment steamer, hence it releases steam directly via the nozzle.

 It has a small water tank–you have to refill it frequently during the process of removing crumples.